PBhartiSharma/modern-responsive-site/README.md

 # Website Clone
 Live Demo: https://indoorsyclone.netlify.app

-This project is a fully responsive webpage inspired by Indoorsy (https://indoorsy.co.in/) website.
+This project is a fully responsive webpage inspired by Indoorsy i.e. https://indoorsy.co.in/ website.
 Built using HTML, CSS, and JavaScript, it was created to practice and demonstrate front-end development skills by accurately recreating a modern, responsive layout from scratch.

 ## 🔥 Features